What Is Aptitude Test In Job Interview

 Many talented professionals underperform because of stress and poor pacing.
 Use evidence-based approaches to maintain clarity.

-- Time management: Pre-decide the maximum time per question and when to move on.
-This prevents getting stuck on a single difficult item at the expense of multiple easy ones.
+• Time management: Pre-decide the maximum time per question and when to move on.
+Prevents getting stuck on a single difficult item at the expense of multiple easy ones.

-Working on mindset is as important as practicing question types.
+Working on mindset is as important as practising question types.

 Ethical Considerations and Integrity